mtiller/ModelicaBook/text/source/behavior/functions/interpolation.rst

 Function Definition
 ~~~~~~~~~~~~~~~~~~~

-For this example, we assume that we interpolation data in the
+For this example, we assume that we interpolate data in the
 following form:

 ===============================  ===============================